 This Queso Dip is a copycat of the cheese dip sold in jars and served at your favourite Mexican restaurant.
-The miracle of this is that it’s silky smooth even when it cools.
+The miracle of this is that it’s silky smooth even when it cools – and reheats perfectly.
 Imagine the possibilities!

 “I MUST try fake cheese dip!”
 I declared to Jo when I visited her in Calgary, Canada, earlier this month.
 “We don’t have it in Australia!”
 She wrinkled her nose and looked at me dubiously, trying to figure out if I was serious.
 Once she realised I was, she lead me to the astonishingly large range of fake cheese dips in the corn chip aisle at the supermarket.